Frequently Asked Questions

 Can I do my practicum/internship at an agency in another state or city?

-Students are allowed to do a distant placement during summer session 1.
+Students are allowed to do a distant placement for Practicum during summer session.
 You must work closely with the Field Coordinator to have the agency approved.
 In addition, the Human Service Studies department typically offers an international practicum each winter term, as well as the on-campus practicum.
 Distant field placements for internship are rarely approved due to the intensive classroom component to the course and the direct involvement of faculty with the field agency.